-The School of Pharmacy has been ranked in the top three of over 100 schools nationally for NIH funding (NIH funding per PhD FTE) since 2002 by the American Association of Colleges of Pharmacy (AACP) and is routinely ranked as one of the most productive units on the Anschutz Medical Campus.
+The School of Pharmacy has long been ranked a leader in NIH funding (NIH funding per PhD FTE) by the American Association of Colleges of Pharmacy (AACP) and is routinely ranked as one of the most productive units on the Anschutz Medical Campus.

 Research is conducted in both the Department of Clinical Pharmacy and the Department of Pharmaceutical Sciences.

 In addition to teaching the next generation of pharmacists and providing exemplary patient care, faculty in the Department of Clinical Pharmacy (DOCP) are also highly engaged in research designed to enhance the safe and effective use of drugs and to assess patient outcomes associated with medication use.
 DOCP faculty conduct clinical research across a wide range of therapeutic areas including oncology, neurology, diabetes, cardiovascular diseases, geriatric medicine, critical care, infectious diseases, and others.
 The department is also currently developing a new Center for Pharmaceutical Outcomes Research to enhance research in areas such as pharmacoeconomics and cost-effectiveness analysis, pharmacoepidemiology, health policy research, and pharmacy benefits design.